lazercaveman/obsidian-firefly-theme/README.md

 # Firefly Obsidian Theme
-Firefly Theme is a dark theme for [Obsidian](https://obsidian.md/).
-Which provides clean UI and decent color accents.
+Firefly Theme is a dark theme for [Obsidian](https://obsidian.md/) in the making.
+The template a provides clean UI and decent color accents.

 ![](./assets/Screenshot.png)

-Within the editor view, the font size of text elements is equal to another (accept H1) - to provide a more code editor look and feel.
-Colors in editor and preview are always the same, even when preview mode adds some styling to texts.
-This theme uses the [Inter](https://rsms.me/inter/) and [JetBrains Mono](https://jetbrains.com/mono) fonts.
-For the best experience, I recommend installing these fonts onto your local machine.
+I took inspiration from some other themes (see credits), with the goal of creating an Obsidian theme that has more of the look and feel of a code editor in editor mode, and relies on more extended text formatting in preview mode, to deliver more of a blog ux.

+## Version Note
+This is the first version of the Theme, and some stuff may not be implemented yet - it works for me for now.
+If you miss something feel free to get in touch or even participate if you like.

 ## How-To implement the Theme into Obsidian
 1. Download `Firefly.css`from the this repo.